Surface Phone Release Date: Can It Compete With Galaxy S8 And iPhone 8?

 — Jez ???? (@JezCorden) February 26, 2017

 There is not much information to make a more detailed comparison, but by the little details that we have, fans can already make out quite a powerful smartphone from Microsoft.
-The tech giant may be intending to release a Surface Phone that even the top flagships cannot compete with in terms of power and as Inquisitr previously reported, it may be able to bring real enterprise-grade computing to mobile phones.
+The tech giant may be intending to release a Surface Phone that even the top flagships cannot compete with regarding power and as Inquisitr previously reported, it may be able to bring real enterprise-grade computing to mobile phones.

 Now, the only question that remains is, when is the Surface Phone releasing?
 Well, it is widely believed to be coming this year.
 Its release date may coincide with the launch of Redstone 3, which at the moment still has not yet received a specific date.
 With the arrival of the Windows 10 Creators Update this April, the next update and the Surface Phone may be revealed in fall at the earliest.